-115.215 Limits to cross-gender viewing and searches

-Policy P100:04 prohibits all strip searches, body cavity searches, and cross-gender enhanced pat-down searches of residents.
+115.215 Limits to cross-gender viewing and searches Auditor Overall Determination: Meets Standard Auditor Discussion Policy P100:04 prohibits all strip searches, body cavity searches, and cross-gender enhanced pat-down searches of residents.
 The policy requires all staff to will be responsible for conducting pat searches to be properly trained on pat searches, cross-gender pat searches, and transgender/intersex pat searches.
 The policy states that cross-gender pat searches are only performed in exigent circumstances.
 The policy describes an exigent circumstance as any set of unforeseen circumstances that require immediate action in order to combat a threat to the security or institutional order of a facility.
 The policy specifically prohibits searches for the sole purpose of determining genitalia.
 The policy requires all pat searches to be conducted within view of security cameras, and cross-gender searches must receive prior approval from the Program Director or on-call supervisor.
-Should a cross-gender search be warranted, the search must be documented an include:

-- Full account of the incident and staff involved - · The exigent circumstance that necessitated the cross-gender search - · How and when supervisory approval was obtained - The results of the search
+Should a cross-gender search be warranted, the search must be documented and include: Full account of the incident and staff involved The exigent circumstance that necessitated the cross-gender search How and when supervisory approval was obtained The results of the search RRP policy 600:04 requires all staff with search responsibilities, receive training during orientation on how to conduct searches of residents.
+Training includes how to conduct a pat-down search in a professional and respectful manner and in the least intrusive manner possible, consistent with security needs.
+Staff are notified of the agency's prohibition against cross-gender pat-down searches.